-To study the dynamics and acceleration of suprathermal ions we used observations provided by the Research with Adaptive Particle Imaging Detectors (RAPID) spectrometers on board four Clusters spacecraft in the energy range of 40-1500 keV for protons, and up to 4000 keV for heavier ions (Wilken et al., 2001).
-The magnetic field observations were taken from the fluxgate magnetometers (FGMs) (spin- and full resolution (22.4 Hz) modes were used) (Balogh et al., 2001).
-Ion moments of thermal population were taken from the COmposition Distribution Function (CODIF) instrument (Réme et al., 2001).
-CODIF measures proton fluxes in the energy range of 0-40 keV/e.
+To study the dynamics and acceleration of suprathermal ions we used observations provided by the Research with Adaptive Particle Imaging Detectors (RAPID) spectrometers on board four Clusters spacecraft in the energy range of 40-1500 keV for protons and up to 4000 keV for heavier ions (Wilken et al., 2001).
+The magnetic field observations were taken from the fluxgate magnetometers (FGMs) (spin- and full-resolution (22.4 Hz) modes were used) (Balogh et al., 2001).
+Ion moments of thermal population were taken from the COmposition DIstribution Function (CODIF) instrument (Rème et al., 2001).
+CODIF measures proton fluxes in the energy range of $0-40 \text{ keV e}^{-1}$ .
 The electric field data were provided by the Electric Field and Wave (EFW) instrument (Gustafsson et al., 2001).
-If not specially mentioned, we use the geocentric solar magnetospheric (GSM) coordinate system everywhere in the paper.
+If not specifically mentioned, we use the geocentric solar magnetospheric (GSM) coordinate system everywhere in the paper.

-Figure 1 shows a dipolarization event observed by Cluster-1 (C1) spacecraft on 3 October 2004 between 18:56 - 19:03 UT.
+Figure 1 shows a dipolarization event observed by Cluster-1 (C1) spacecraft on 3 October 2004 between 18:56 and 19:03 UT.
 The observations from the other Cluster satellites are similar and are not shown.
-At this time Cluster was located at (-15; 6;

-2.5) $R_E$ and it was inside in Plasma Sheet (PS) ( $|B_X|$ < 10 nT, see Figure 1d).
+At this time Cluster was located at $(-15; 6; 2.5) R_E$ and it was inside the plasma sheet (PS) ( $|B_X| < 10 \text{ nT}$ ; see Fig. 1d).
 The dipolarization started around 18:57:49 UT.
-This moment is indicated in Figure 1 by the vertical dotted line.
-An increase in the earthward ion bulk velocity ( $V_X$ ) was observed simultaneously with the sharp increase in the $B_Z$ field (Figure 1d,f).
-This indicates the arriving of BBF along with the DF.
-We will call this DF as the onset-related DF.
-Since after this front the dipolarization lasted until ~ 19:45 UT and had the complicated magnetic structure (not shown).
-Simultaneously with the increase in $V_X$ , a sharp increase in the dawn-dusk electric field ( $E_Y$ ) was observed.
-The $E_Y$ field shown in Figure 1e represents the smoothed full-resolution $E_Y$ data by the 4s sliding average.
+This moment is indicated in Fig. 1 by the vertical dotted line.
+An increase in the earthward ion bulk velocity $(V_X)$ was observed simultaneously with the sharp increase in the $B_Z$ field (Fig. 1d, f).
+This indicates the arrival of BBF along with the DF.
+We will call this DF the onsetrelated DF, since after this front the dipolarization lasted until $\sim$ 19:45 UT and had the complicated magnetic structure (not shown).
+Simultaneously with the increase in $V_X$ , a sharp increase in the dawn-dusk electric field $(E_Y)$ was observed.
+The $E_Y$ field shown in Fig. 1e represents the smoothed fullresolution $E_Y$ data by the 4 s sliding average.
 After the onset of dipolarization the oscillations of the $V_X$ value and its sign reversal were observed.
-This indicates the braking and reflection of the fast flow (e.g. Panov et al., 2010).
+This indicates the braking and reflection of the fast flow (e.g., Panov et al., 2010).
 Multiple short $B_Z$ pulses were observed during the $B_Z$ growth (between 18:57:49 and 18:58:30 UT) as well as at the later time when the $B_Z$ field had already reached the large magnitude.